-- 772 We like to thank Christian Ohlendorf, Rafael Stiens and An-Sheng Lee for participating in the - coring campaign of 2019 and also for subsequent help with core opening, sediment preparations - and scanning in the GEOPOLAR lab.
-Furthermore, we want to thank Maarten Blaauw, Arne - Ramisch and Alicja Bonk for helpful discussions.
+Acknowledgements.
+We would like to thank Christian Ohlendorf, Rafael Stiens, and An-Sheng Lee for participating in the coring campaign of 2019 and also for their subsequent help with core opening, sediment preparation, and scanning in the GEOPOLAR lab.
+Furthermore, we want to thank Maarten Blaauw, Arne Ramisch, and Alicja Bonk for helpful discussions.